bcanfield/ai-quiz-automation/docs/README.md

 # Documentation

-Complete documentation for quiz-helper.
+Complete documentation for ai-quiz-automation.

 ## Getting Started

-New to quiz-helper?
+New to ai-quiz-automation?
 Start here:

 1. **[Setup & Installation](SETUP.md)** - Get the tool running
 2. **[Testing](../TESTING.md)** - Verify it works with the example quiz